Different types of adverbs in English

 Adverbs can be combined in sentences to add emphasis and detail.
 For example:

-As you can see, adverbs help us to express our thoughts and ideas more precisely.
+After exploring different types of adverbs with examples, you can see how they help us to express our thoughts and ideas more precisely.

 Different Types of Adverbs in English